ejrbuss/yoku/README.md

 -- this is really ->
 proc secretly_parameterized[T]() -> T {}

--- Runtime types
 -- Modules, import/export
--- Start Standard Library
+-- Standard library
--- Doc comments
+-- Runtime types (defining these in typescript would be hellish, so we want the standard library started) -- Doc comments
 -- Builtin Annotations
 @deprecated         -- marks a declaration as depreacted, warns on usage